Hush-A-Phone

 The Hush-A-Phone was a device designed to attach to the transmitter of a telephone to reduce noise pollution and increase privacy.
 Sold by the Hush-A-Phone company, the device was frequently described in its commercial advertisements as "a voice silencer designed for confidential conversation, clear transmission and office quiet.
 Not a permanent attachment.
 Slips right on and off the mouthpiece of any phone".

+Hush-A-Phone Corp. (originally Hush-A-Phone Sales Corp.) was a company founded in New York in 1921 or 1922 to market the Hush-a-Phone.